The seminar presentation should fulfill the following content criteria:

 - The talk should preferably be given in a free presentation style.

 Term papers aim at independently occupying oneself with specific substantive issues.
 This ranges from formulating a research question, conducting an independent literature research, developing an understanding of the problem, conceptualizing, to appropriately stating the problem.

 The topic of the term paper can be identical to the topic of the presentation.

-The submission date for term papers in the winter semester is 09.03. and in the summer semester 20.09. (in each case 23:59 PM).
-Term papers are to be submitted via email (pdf and word compatible document).
+The submission date for term papers in the winter semester is 31.03. and in the summer semester 20.09. (in each case 23:59 PM).
+Term papers are to be submitted via Moodle (as a PDF document) in the designated Moodle tool .
 The submission of a printed version is only necessary if explicitly asked by the lecturer.

-A term paper in a BA degree comprises 10 to max.
-15 text pages (line spacing 1,5; ca. 3300 – 4000 words in total) without cover page, table of contents, list of abbreviations (if applicable), appendix and bibliography.
+A term paper in a BA degree comprises 10 pages (line spacing 1,5) without cover page, table of contents, list of abbreviations (if applicable), appendix and bibliography.

-A term paper in a MA degree comprises 15 to 18 pages (line spacing 1,5; ca. 4000 – 5000 words in total) without cover page, table of contents, list of abbreviations (if applicable), appendix and bibliography.
+A term paper in a MA degree comprises 10 to 15 pages (line spacing 1,5) without cover page, table of contents, list of abbreviations (if applicable), appendix and bibliography.
 Group works are permitted if the individual contribution of the involved is apparent.

 The cover page includes name, matriculation number, contact information, discipline, course, lecturer, semester and submission date.
 A blank page follows subsequently and then comes the table of contents.
 Name and matriculation number are in the further course of the paper not mentioned anymore and do not appear in the header or footer.